ricsanfre/pi-cluster/docs/_docs/longhorn.md

 LongHorn requires that `open-iscsi` package has been installed on all the nodes of the Kubernetes cluster, and `iscsid` daemon is running on all the nodes.[^3]

-Longhorn uses internally iSCSI to expose the block device presented by the Longhorn volume to the kuberentes pods.
+Longhorn uses internally iSCSI to expose the block device presented by the Longhorn volume to the kubernetes pods.
 So the iSCSI initiator need to be setup on each node.
 Longhorn, acting as iSCSI Target, exposes Longhorn Volumes that are discovered by the iSCSI Initiator running on the node as `/dev/longhorn/` block devices.
 For implementation details see [Longhorn engine document](https://github.com/longhorn/longhorn-engine).

 ![longhorn](https://github.com/longhorn/longhorn-engine/raw/master/overview.png)